Astropy v7.0 Released!#

 https://www.astropy.org/team.html

 If you use astropy directly for your work, or as a dependency to another package, please remember to acknowledge it by citing the appropriate Astropy paper.
-For the most up-to-date suggestions, see the acknowledgement page.
+For the most up-to-date suggestions, see the acknowledgment page.

 We hope that you enjoy using astropy as much as we enjoyed developing it!